 - Councillor Mel Allcott, Leader, Liberal Democrat Group

 Stronger and Connected Communities

 We want people in Worcester to feel they are part of a city where they have positive relationships with each other, where they feel safe and where they are able to succeed to the best of their abilities.
-We want to build inclusive communities, where issues such as isolation are tackled.

 A Prosperous City

 We want sustainable growth from which all people and communities can benefit.
 We want to attract good employers, support existing businesses and ensure everyone has the chance to get the opportunities, education, training and jobs that they need so that prosperity is increased for all.
 We want to work in partnership to increase the proportion of high value employment in the city and for our growing entrepreneurial city to contribute to the prosperity of communities across Worcestershire and to the sustainable growth of the wider West Midlands economy.

 A Healthy and Active City